PWPInnovator898/BlueBuzzah-Gloves/README.md

 The BlueBuzzah Gloves project was developed by an informal group of collaborators ("BlueBuzzah Partners") focused on advancing open-source tools for people with Parkinson's.

 ## Features
-- BLE-synchronized vibrotactile stimulation
+- Bluetooth BLE-synchronized vibrotactile stimulation
-- Flexible, customize-able coordinated reset pattern generation
+- Flexible, customize-able coordinated reset pattern and simulation generation
-- Left/right synchronous operation
+- Highly accurate left/right glove synchronization
 - 8+ hours operation on a single charge
 - Based on CircuitPython software and Adafruit hardware and associated libraries
 - https://github.com/adafruit/circuitpython